khinemyintaung1988/urban-octo-telegram/README.md

-This is my README for the assignment.
+This is my README for the assignment, added some html and readme stuff.
+Still really confused.